jvermeir/french_tools/README.md

 source venv/bin/activate
 ```

 Create a folder named `secrets` and a file named `userdata.txt`.
-Find a cookie with a nane like `wordpress_logged_in_`
+Open the inner french site and log in.
+Find a cookie with a name like `wordpress_logged_in_`
 and copy its value in the userdata.txt file.
-This is necessary to access the innerfrench site as a logged in user.
+This is necessary to access the site as a logged in user.